moser-inc/keyper/README.md

 # Keyper

-This engine adds basic API functionality to a [twice baked](https://bitbucket.org/moser-inc/tb_core) rails application.
+This engine adds basic API functionality to a Ruby on Rails application.
 It enables mobile apps to login to your web service, request a set of API credentials, and then authenticate subsequent requests with key and secret headers.

+## Compatibility

+Keyper has been built with common Rails authentication practices in mind, and can work well with tools such as [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) or [Authlogic](https://github.com/binarylogic/authlogic).

+Broadly speaking, Keyper assumes your application has `User` and `UserSession` models, as well as the following controller methods:

+- `require_user`
+- `current_user`
+- `current_user_session`

 ## Installation